michelefranco/occurrences-counter/README.md

 - An unordered set
 - A sequence ordered by the input `Order`.

-The core of the manager lives in its private functions.Firstly, let's focus our attention on:
+The core of the manager lives in its private functions.
+Let's focus our attention on:

 ```swift
 final class WordOccurrenceReducer: WordOccurrenceManager {